How to make the perfect pie

-olive food editor Janine Ratcliffe on how to make sure your pies turn out crisp, golden and perfectly cooked every time.
-Including tips on what to cook your pie in, how to handle pastry, and the best glazes.
+Learn how to a make crisp, golden and perfectly cooked pie.
+We include tips on what to cook your pie in, how to handle pastry and the best glazes

 You can make a pie in just about anything (chefs are quite fond of a pie made in a mini pan or casserole), but if you want perfectly crimped edges use a ceramic or metal pie dish with a decent lip.
 A lip will also help the pastry cling to the dish and stop it falling into the filling and becoming soggy.